aiven/devportal/docs/tools/aiven-console.rst

 Manage your user profile
 ------------------------

-To access your user information, user authentication settings, and payment options, click on the profile icon.
+To access your user information, user authentication settings, and payment options, click the **profile icon** in the upper right corner of the console.

 Name and email
 """"""""""""""